 Whether it’s teaching them the safest way to cross the street or trying to keep your teen from making bad decisions, parents are always on the lookout for something that might harm their child or their future.
+But there’s one threat out there most parents haven’t considered: child identity theft.

+You might not know that children are actually 35 times more likely to be the victim of identity theft, according to a new study.
 Nearly 11 percent of the children’s identities the company scanned came up as victims of identity theft.
 And the younger the child, the more likely they are to be at risk because a possible identity thief has more time before the theft might be noticed.

-What does an identity thief want with a child’s identity?
 After all, most kids don’t have a large bank account or credit cards for a shopping spree.
 But that’s precisely the point.
 If an identity thief can steal a child’s social security number, he or she can use it to open accounts and take out loans in a child’s name.
 Adults are used to checking their monthly statements or get a call about a suspicious transaction.
 But a child’s identity isn’t usually considered until they’re applying for scholarships and student loans.
 By then, the damage might already be done.

-- 11 year-old Brianna from Georgia was found to have a mortgage, a car loan and nine different credit cards opened with her security number, totaling almost $125,000 in debt.
+- 11-year-old Brianna from Georgia was found to have a mortgage, a car loan and nine different credit cards opened with her security number, totaling almost $125,000 in debt.

-- Makenna, an 8 year-old from Texas, was denied health insurance coverage under her parents because there was a work history associated with her social security number.
-Three identity thieves had been using her Social Security number since she was sixyears-old with a total of 33 accounts and nearly $40,000 in debt.
+- Makenna, an 8-year-old from Texas, was denied health insurance coverage under her parents because there was a work history associated with her social security number.
+Three identity thieves had been using her Social Security number since she was six years-old with a total of 33 accounts and nearly $40,000 in debt.

-- 19 year-old Lindsay was denied her dream internship because her social security number had been used by someone else for employment for years.
+- 19-year-old Lindsay was denied her dream internship because her social security number had been used by someone else for employment for years.
 It took her months of paperwork and phone calls to fix her identity.

 So how can you best protect your child?
-Here are AllClear ID’s top tips on protecting your family from child identity theft.
+Here are our partner Experian’s top tips on protecting your family from child identity theft.

 2) Keep their SSN under lock and key.